tribut/ipset-rpcd/README.md

 systemctl restart nginx
 ~~~

-### 5. Enable SSO in Packetfence
+### 5. Enable SSO in PacketFence

-A short [guide on how to set up Packetfence SSO with ipset-rpcd](https://packetfence.org/doc/PacketFence_JSON-RPC_Quick_Install_Guide.html) is available on the Packetfence website.
+A short [guide on how to set up PacketFence SSO with ipset-rpcd][PacketFence Guide] is available on the PacketFence website.

 ## Command-line arguments